barcaroli/QGA/README.md

 they can be run, and their results analyzed.

 In particular, QGA can be compared with the traditional genetic algorithm.
 In the case of the best stratification, QGA is compared with the GA implemented in the package “SamplingStrata”.
-It can be verified that QGA converges to a convenient solution more rapidly than SamplingStrata.

-In the other cases, QGA is compared with the GA implemented in the “genalg” package.
-QGA is more rapidly converging to a good solution in the knapsack problem, while the opposite is in the case of the traveler salesman.

 ## References